International

 Foreign Trade

-Despite economic and political difficulties, Pakistan has taken steps to liberalise its trade and investment framework as part of commitments made with the WTO, IMF and the World Bank.
-Nevertheless, the share of foreign trade in Pakistan's GDP continues to be low, at 27% (World Bank, latest data available).
-Textile products account by far for the largest share of exports (around 60%, mostly comprising linen, clothing and cotton, making the country the 9th textile exporter in the world), followed by rice (4.877 million tons, valued at USD 2.51 billion in FY2022).
-In regards to imports, the largest items are petroleum products, followed by palm oil, telephones and coal (Comtrade).
+Despite economic and political difficulties, Pakistan has taken steps to liberalize its trade and investment framework as part of commitments made with the WTO, IMF, and the World Bank.
+Nevertheless, the share of foreign trade in Pakistan's GDP continues to be low, at 33% (World Bank, latest data available).
+Textile products account by far for the largest share of exports (around 60%, mostly comprising linen, clothing, and cotton, making the country the 7th textile exporter in the world), followed by rice (3.32 million tons between July 2023-January 2024).
+In regards to imports, the largest items are petroleum products, palm oil, telephones, and coal (Comtrade).

-Pakistan's trade structure has been structurally in deficit: in 2021, imports of goods reached the record level of USD 72.5 billion (+58.3% year-on-year), while exports grew at a slower pace (+28.9%), totalling USD 28.3 billion.
-Concerning the trade of services, imports reached USD 9.8 billion, whereas exports amounted to USD 6.5 billion.
-For the same year, the World Bank estimated the country’s trade deficit at 8.9% of GDP (from 8.1% one year earlier).
-The latest figures from the Bureau of Statistics show that in the fiscal year 2022 (July ’21-June ’22), exports of goods reached USD 31.7 billion (+25.5% y-o-y), against USD 80 billion in imports (+42% y-o-y).
+Pakistan's trade structure has been structurally in deficit and has been worsening in recent years: in 2022, imports of goods stood at USD 71 billion (-1.9% year-on-year), while exports grew 9.2%, totaling USD 30.9 billion.
+Concerning the trade of services, imports reached USD 10.5 billion, whereas exports amounted to USD 7.3 billion.
+For the same year, the World Bank estimated the country’s trade deficit at 12% of GDP (from 8.9% one year earlier).
+According to preliminary figures from the Pakistan Bureau of Statistics, the cumulative trade deficit for the first five months of the fiscal year 2023-24 (July-November) amounted to USD 9.45 billion, reflecting a 17.01% decrease in dollar terms compared to the same period the previous year.
+During the same period, cumulative exports totaled USD 12.17 billion, indicating a 1.9% increase, while cumulative imports totaled USD 21.6 billion (-17%).

 Foreign Trade Values 20182019202020212022